 What is the Employee Journey Map?

-The Benefits of Employee Journey Mapping
+The Four Benefits of Employee Journey Mapping

 Pinpointing the employee journey’s important moments helps build a strong foundation for a positive employee experience.
 Furthermore, a thorough examination of the employee journey will show that each stage presents different challenges and opportunities.
 This is valid for both employees and employers.
 Let’s review some key benefits of employee journey mapping.

-Employee Journey Mapping: Opportunity for Insights and Anticipation
+2. Take the Opportunity for Insights and Anticipation

 Maybe it’s not the most intuitive benefit, but employee journey mapping can also offer an opportunity for better hiring.

 Actually, understanding journey mapping can help companies understand the organisational core values.
 By doing this, they get a better understanding of who will fit well and thrive in the organisation.

 This clarity can contribute to attracting and hiring competent and happy candidates compatible with a company’s experience.
 This enables HR to select the candidates that best suit the company’s operations and that will thrive in the company.

 The employees’ experience with an organisation impacts their productivity and the organisation’s success.
 Positive experiences lead to engagement and longer tenures within a company.
 The essential moments of the employee journey map should aim to create a memorable experience that can have a lasting impact on employers’ opinion of the workplace.